alfiankan/teleterm/README.md

 ![Run command](docs/teleterm-run-cmd.png)

 ## Add Button Shortcut
-To run command from telegram button you need to add buttons simply send message using following format:
+To execute commands from the telegram button, you need to add a button, just send a message using the following format :
 ```bash
 /addbutton <button_name>!!<command>
 ```